Azure/Industrial-IoT/docs/manual/readme.md

 The OPC Twin microservice exposes a REST API to call the following OPC UA services on activated endpoints in an OPC Twin edge module:

--   Read and write a “value” on a variable node.
+- Read and write a "value" on a variable node.
 Write is also exposed as desired/reported property on the endpoint identity.

--   Call a “Method Node”.
+- Call a "Method Node".

--   Read and write node “Attributes”.
+- Read and write node "Attributes".

 - History read and update service calls to interact with historians.

 - Batching of any of the above calls.

 - Browse first / next (with and without reading the browsed target nodes)

 - Get meta data of methods (to display input arguments to a user)

 The diagram for the Registry microservice above also shows the OPC Twin service in relationship to other components.